MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcataloggetitemasync.md

 ---
 author: jasonsandlin
 title: "PFCatalogGetItemAsync"
-description: "Retrieves an item from the public catalog." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Retrieves an item from the public catalog.
+GetItem does not work off a cache of the Catalog and should be used when trying to get recent item updates.
+However, please note that item references data is cached and may take a few moments for changes to propagate." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFCatalogGetItemAsync

 Retrieves an item from the public catalog.
+GetItem does not work off a cache of the Catalog and should be used when trying to get recent item updates.
+However, please note that item references data is cached and may take a few moments for changes to propagate.

 ## Syntax